gmnenad/CalculatorNotepad/README.md

             - so if default is Double it will show ~15 decimals in left result panel even for MPFR results, eg `fib(2000m) == 4.224696333392e417m`
             - if 'MPFR 127 bits' is set as default, if would show `fib(2000m) == 4.22469633339230487870672560234148278e417`
             - note that when MPFR is default, it does not show suffix 'm' ... it will instead show suffix 'd' for Double results
+    - naturally, MPFR and Quad are slower than native Double.
+This is not visible in this simple example, but would be in cases where loop is executed hundreds of thousands times

 This example exist as [file](TestCases/Examples/FibonnaciExample.txt) in 'TestCases\Examples' folder, but if it was written as new solution then usual next step would be to save it.

 **Saving** notepad files is available from menu ( upper left icon ![icon](Images/Menu_DarkGreen.png) with three horizontal bars ), using 'Save As' to name new file.
 But even if user exit CalculatorNotepad without saving, latest notepad remains remembered and will be loaded upon next app start.

 ### E2) Draw M distinct numbers